Forever Friends Sculpture

 Others providing invaluable assistance include: Model Annie Stafki, Mary Jane Dubbs, United Church of University Place, University Place Presbyterian Church, Mt Cross Lutheran, Dale Kvamme, UP Police Chief Greg Premo and former UP Police Chief Mike Blair, West Pierce Fire and Rescue Chief Scott Adams along with Lance Nelson and Todd Rhody, State Senator Steve O’Ban, State Representatives Christine Kilduff and Mari Leavitt, former state representative Dick Muri, the University Place Library, City of University Place, Anthem Coffee, local artists and countless other volunteers.
 Also special thanks to Firebird Bronze Foundry, Thompson Electrical Constructors, Concrete Impressions, Inc, Campanoli Crane Service and Winsor Fireform Graphic Tiles.

 The Forever Friends sculpture is the latest in a line of several major artworks donated by UP for Arts to the City of University Place.
 Other major donations include the Grand Piano in the atrium and the hanging glass sculpture, "Beyond Sea and Sky;" "One Step Ahead," duck statue in Market Square and "The Eagles’ Nest" in the 40th Street roundabout.
-UP for Arts is also the proud sponsor of the Spring and Fall Art & Concert Series which features outstanding visual and performing artists.

 Forever Friends Book is now available!